cogentcore/core/examples/xyz/README.md

 ## Camera Navigation

 The default camera navigation controls allow you to move around the scene.
-To get the keyboard versions to work, you need to set the focus on the 3D scene, which can be done by clicking into it or tabbing or using the arrow keys as usual in GoGi.
+To get the keyboard versions to work, you need to set the focus on the 3D scene, which can be done by clicking into it or tabbing or using the arrow keys as usual in Cogent Core.
 These are the different modes of movement:

 * **Orbit** moves the camera around in a sphere, with it always pointing at the same **Target** location (the origin by default).